KorvinM/bare/README.md

 The app sets up templating using Pug, routing, static public files, and runs a local development server.

 ### Usage
-To install, clone the repo and run `npm init`
+To install, clone the repo and run `npm install`
 To start, run `npm start`.

 ###ToDo